boguer31/boguer31.github.io/README.md

 # Welcome to my github!!
 and here I want to share some

 Hi!
 I'm your new friend studying in ** Hokkaido University😄**.
-You can find some more details in our media communication graduated [school webpage](https://www.imc.hokudai.ac.jp/)......
+You can find some more details in our media communication graduated [school webpage](https://www.imc.hokudai.ac.jp/)...
-Once you have finished with me, you can create new files by opening the *file explorer* on the left corner of the navigation bar.
+Once you have finished with me, you can create new files by opening the *file explorer* on the left corner of the navigation bar..

 # working out